Image of black board with a light bulb drawn on it

 wilsonjoh@montclair.edu

-John Paul Wilson, Assistant Professor, received a PhD in Social Psychology from the University of Toronto.
+John Paul Wilson, Associate Professor, received a PhD in Social Psychology from the University of Toronto.
 His research is broadly focused on the interplay of perceiver and target identities in social perception.
 It also focuses on first impressions, face memory, and social judgments.
 He teaches courses in social psychology.

 Associate Chair for Undergraduate Education